Species of UK

 Once I have laid a bed of groundbait, adding more feed

-into the water depends on if I am float fishing or feeder fishing.
+into the water depends if I am float fishing or feeder fishing.
 If

 I am float fishing I prefer to loose feed little and often depending

-how often I am getting bites.
-If bites are few I slow down or hold
+how often I am getting bites and if bites are few I slow down or hold

 back on loose feeding.
 If I am using a feeder I rarely add loose feed

-but at the beginning of a session I may thro or catapult some loose
+but sometimes at the beginning of a session I may throw or catapult some loose sweetcorn

-sweetcorn into the area I will be fishing and the introduce feed via the feeder.
+into the area I will be fishing and after that introduce feed via the feeder.